 70 Compare FED.
 R. CIV.
 P. 23(b)(1)(A), 28 U.S.C. app. at 558 (1982) (stating that rule applies where separate actions would create a risk of "inconsistent or varying adjudications with respect to individual members of the class which would establish incompatible standards of conduct for the party opposing the class" (emphasis added)), with FED.
 R. CIV.
-P. 23(b)(1)(A) (stating that rule applies where separate actions would create risk of "inconsistent or varying adjudications with respect to individual class members that would establish incompatible standards of conduct for the party opposing the class" (emphasis added)).
+P. 23(b)(1)(A) (stating that rule applies where separate actions would create risk of "inconsistent or varying adjudications with respect to individual class members that would establish incompatible standards diductations with respect to individual class members that would establish incompatible standards of conduct for the party opposing the class" (emphasis added)).